Dodge Promaster vs Mercedes Sprinter vs Ford Transit: What’s the Best Van? - Van Conversion Comparison Guide

 Yes, the Dodge Sprinter was a thing.
 Now it’s the Mercedes Sprinter and the Dodge Ram Promaster.
 Confusing right?

-Well, these vans are not alike.
-In fact, they have quite a few differences.
+Well these vans are not alike.
+In fact they have quite a few differences.
 Like the Ford Transit, Promaster vans are much more affordable than the Sprinter van.
-The Ram Promaster is the most affordable van you buy for your camper van conversion.
-So if you're a budget-conscious van DIYer, this should be a no-brainer choice.
+The Ram Promaster is the most affordable van you can buy for your camper van conversion.
+The Promaster shares its platform with the Fiat Ducato, which is also popular among DIY camper builders for its large interior space, cost advantage, and suitability for camper conversions.
+Unlike some competitors that are considered a heavier vehicle, the Promaster is lighter which makes it easier to handle and more comfortable to drive for many van users.
+So if you’re a budget conscious van DIYer this should be a no brainer choice.

-The big attraction to the Ram Promaster, besides being the most affordable, is that it's the widest van chassis, allowing you to sleep sideways without adding flares (depending on your height).
+The big attraction to the Ram Promaster, besides being the most affordable, is that it’s the widest van chassis, so you can install a sideways bed and sleep sideways without adding flares (depending on your height).
+This layout option is not feasible in narrower vans like the Sprinter or Crafter due to their width or interior design constraints.

-Our clients love the fact that Dodge, along with Ford, are much more affordable and easily maintained when compared to the Mercedes Sprinters.
+Our clients love the fact that Dodge, along with Ford, are much more affordable and easier to maintain compared to the Mercedes Sprinters.
 The width and straight walls are additional bonuses.

-Promasters offer FWD but no 4x4 or AWD
+Promasters have FWD but no 4x4 or AWD

 The biggest problem with the Promaster van conversion, for most, is that there’s no option for 4x4 or AWD.
-I've talked to a couple 4x4 conversion companies and you cannot even convert these into a 4x4 van conversion, even if you wanted to, because of the way the chassis is built.
-However, if you are okay with a 2WD campervan, the Promaster offers FWD which is considered better than RWD.
+I’ve talked to a couple 4x4 conversion companies and you cannot even convert these into a 4x4 van conversion, even if you wanted to, because of the way the chassis is built.
+Additionally the Promaster does not offer rear wheel drive or twin rear wheels configurations which are available in some competitors and can provide increased load capacity and towing performance.
+But if you’re okay with a 2WD campervan the Promaster has FWD which is better than RWD.

 Dodge Promaster Van Conversion Pros: